Trump may trade Twitter spats for tax push

 The tax reform initiative is crucial for the President's hopes of finally notching a major legislative victory before the end of his first year in office.
 It means as much to Republicans who are desperate to show the spoils of their one-party rule in Washington to restive voters at the dawn of midterm election year.

-But there is an even more significant dimension to the tax push since it may the last chance for Trump and Republicans to find common cause and to bind the deep wounds left by their acrimonious failure to repeal and replace Obamacare.
+But there is an even more significant dimension to the tax push since it may be the last chance for Trump and Republicans to find common cause and to bind the deep wounds left by their acrimonious failure to repeal and replace Obamacare.

 Failing to secure reforms would be certain to drive an even deeper wedge between a President who vowed to drain the Washington swamp and establishment lawmakers who already fear assaults from Trump-style insurgents roared on by Steve Bannon in primary races next year.